tsute/resispart/part2-4.md

 1. Reduce computaton time by emiminating repeated sequences.
 2. The abudnace (copy number) infomration will be used in the partitioning step to form amplicon sequence variants.

-If a sequence is real and abundant, there should be many identical copies of the same sequences.
-Dereplication combines all identical sequencing reads into into “unique sequences” with a corresponding “abundance” equal to the number of reads with that unique sequence.
-Dereplication substantially reduces computation time by eliminating redundant comparisons.
-Dereplication in the DADA2 pipeline has one crucial addition from other pipelines: DADA2 retains a summary of the quality information associated with each unique sequence.
-The consensus quality profile of a unique sequence is the average of the positional qualities from the dereplicated reads.
-These quality profiles inform the error model of the subsequent sample inference step, significantly increasing DADA2’s accuracy.

 Perform the following commands to dereplicate the reads:

 ```R